MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetstreamassigndrmcontentid.md

 ## -description

+The **AcxTargetStreamAssignDrmContentId** function given an existing ACXTARGETSTREAM object, assigns a DRM Content Id to that stream.

 ## -parameters

 ### -param TargetStream

-TBD - A pointer to the location of an existing ACXTARGETSTREAM object.
+A pointer to the location of an existing ACXTARGETSTREAM object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param ContentId

+Specifies the DRM content ID.
+This parameter is an identifier that the DRM system generates at run time to identify DRM-protected content in this stream.

 ### -param DrmRights

+Pointer to a DRMRIGHTS structure specifying the rights granted by the content provider to the user for playing and copying DRM-protected content in this stream.

 ## -returns